 - Pocket guide to local plants, so you can know what is and isn't safe to eat

 If you're interested in learning more about creating emergency kits or even just how to react in an emergency, check out fema.gov.
 This is a government website with all the information you could ever need about how to prepare for possible emergencies.
 Other helpful websites include ready.gov and the Red Cross.
 The Red Cross has a great How to Prepare for Emergencies guide on their site.
+A segment that many people don't think of is our older people and people with disabilities.
+Bankrate has a great article on preparing for emergencies with seniors and people with disabilities.
+You can read the article here.
 Combining the information on these websites with the information in our article will help you be as prepared as possible and giving you the ultimate in peace of mind.